-Had you asked me a few years ago whether teaching English in Ecuador on an Ecuador professional visa, I would have been like: what!!
+Had you asked me a few years ago whether to teach English in Ecuador on an Ecuador professional visa, I would have been like: what!!
 Are you kidding me?

 I spent close to a whole year, teaching English in Ecuador, before coming back to India.
 After coming back, I decided to apply for a professional visa for Ecuador, also known as a freelance visa for Ecuador.